 Realty laws, agent tasks, and licensing are managed by state laws, so any information in this article can and likely will differ by state.
 Likewise, it is normally a requirement for residential or commercial property managers to be certified in realty too.
 The huge bulk of real estate agents are participated in property property listing and sales.

-Listing Homes for Sale
+Listing Residences for Sale

-Enter the house into the MLS database.
+Get in the home into the MLS database.

 Market the home to other agents and brokerage members of the MLS.

-Supervise and/or arrange home showings.
+Supervise and/or arrange house showings.

 Report to the seller any interest and feedback from buyers who have seen the home.

-Assist them with protecting a home mortgage.
+Help them with protecting a home mortgage.